vgvassilev/creduce/INSTALL.md

   (No need to compile it: the appropriate "Clang binaries" package is all you need.
 If you use one of the binary packages, you may need to install additional packages that the binary package depends on.
-For example, the "Clang for x86_64 Ubuntu 14.04" binary package depends on "libedit2" and "libtinfo5".
-You may need to install these, e.g.:
+For example, the "Clang for x86_64 Ubuntu 14.04" binary package depends on "libtinfo5".
+You may need to install this, e.g.:
-  "sudo apt-get install libedit-dev libtinfo-dev".)
+  "sudo apt-get install libtinfo-dev".)

 * Perl modules:
   * Exporter::Lite